Reflecting through antique curtains inside the Sperry Chalet dormitory. Guide Alison Egan photo.

 Granite Park Chalet and Heaven’s Peak, Glacier National Park, Montana, by Guide Jeff Compton.

 Meet at 7:30 am at our office in West Glacier.
 Drive up the historic Going to the Sun Highway to Logan Pass.
 Hike 7.5 miles on the Highline Trail to famed Granite Park Chalet.
 There is not a lot of elevation gain on this hike, but it does have some short climbs of 100 to 400 feet at a time.
 This area is a great place to view mountain goats, bighorn sheep and to look for bears in Bear Valley.
 First night is spent at Granite Park Chalet.

 Day hike towards Ahern Pass (about 8.5 miles round trip, not much elevation change) or Swiftcurrent Lookout (4 miles round trip with a 2,500 foot elevation gain/loss), for more views of glaciers, alpine lakes, and glaciated peaks.
 Final night at Granite Park Chalet.

 Meet at 6:30 AM at our office in West Glacier.
 It’s time to saddle up!
 We ride horses up to Sperry Chalet, allowing us to take in the views.
 If you prefer, you’re welcome to hike up to the Chalet instead – just keep in mind that the trails is about 6.5 miles with a 3,000 foot elevation gain.
-In the afternoon, we can day hike to Lincoln Pass, where we will enjoy views of Mt.
+After arriving at Sperry, there’s an option to day hike to Lincoln Pass.
+From there, enjoy views of Mt.
 Jackson, one of the largest peaks in the park.
 The hike to Lincoln Pass and back is a beautiful 2 miles.
 After a delicious meal in the full service dining room, spend the first of two nights at Sperry Chalet.